-Crane Lake Camp is rooted in a long history and rich traditions of excellence.
+Crane Lake Camp, a Union for Reform Judaism camp, is rooted in a long history and rich traditions of excellence.
 A second home to 350 children each session, campers come together to experience the fun and magic of Jewish camping from across the Northeast.

 The Crane Lake Community (sometimes referred to as The Bubble) offers a fun, supportive environment where campers can explore, challenge themselves, and develop their passions.
 At camp, kids of all abilities and backgrounds strengthen their Jewish identities, all while surrounded by beautiful facilities and expert staff.